tigellus/Markdown/4. Mechanical Ventilation/04. Non-invasive positive pressure ventilation (NPPV)/Non-invasive positive pressure ventilation (NPPV).md

-# Bag-valve–mask ventilation
+# Bag-valve–mask (BVM) ventilation
-You can use a bag-valve–mask device to manually ventilate a patient whose respirations are absent or inadequate.
-Ideally,two rescuers should work together on an adult.
+BVMs are used to manually ventilate a patient whose respirations are absent or inadequate.
+Ideally, two rescuers work to manually ventilate the patient

 ## DO
+* Put on gloves
 * Lower the head of the bed, remove any pillows, and place the patient supine.
-* Assess his level of consciousness, open his airway, and assess his breathing and circulation.
+* Assess his level of consciousness, open and evaluate airway, assess breathing and circulation.
-* If he needs emergency ventilation, get a bag-valve–mask device and make sure the mask is securely attached to the bag.
-Put on gloves.
+* If emergency ventilation is needed, use the BVM: make sure the mask is securely attached to the bag.
-* Connect tubing from an oxygen source to the oxygen port on the device and adjust oxygen flow to 10 to 15 liters/minute.
+* Connect BVM oxygen tubing to the oxygen port on the device and adjust oxygen flow to 10 to 15 liters/minute.

 ### First rescuer